Words by Candi Barbagallo

 About the Author:

-Candi Barbagallo is a freelance writer, boy mom, virtual assistant, and personal growth enthusiast.
+Candi Barbagallo is a writer, boy mom, executive assistant, jewelry crafter, and personal growth enthusiast.
 She values synchronicity, authenticity, and a healthy dose of cynicism.
 When she’s not chasing a toddler, she’s drinking coffee, trying to sleep, and daydreaming about all the things.